REBELS-IFU: Spatially Resolved Ionizing Photon Production Efficiencies of 12 Bright Galaxies in the Epoch of Reionization: Introduction

-However, it is worth noting that e.g., \cite{Castellano2023} do not find \Xio\ to change significantly with redshift in $z = 2-5$ massive galaxies.
-Similarly, samples of extreme emission line galaxies at $1.3 < z < 4.0$ show moderate median values of $25.2$ \citep{Tang2019, Jaiswar2024}.
 The value and redshift evolution of \Xio\,, in turn, has important implications for reionization models \citep{Stark2025}.
 In particular, the values of \Xio\ revealed by JWST observations may suggest an overabundance of ionizing photons, which in turn would lead to reionization ending earlier than expected from cosmic microwave background and Ly$\alpha$ forest constraints \citep{Munoz2024}.
 Although, this problem may be resolved if high \Xio\ values are accompanied by low LyC escape fractions \citep{Matthee2023, Atek2024, Papovich2025}.
 Another possible solution is that a substantial population of faint, weak-line galaxies uncovered by JWST at $z > 7$ have declining star formation histories, and this post-burst phase leads to a broadening of the \Xio\ distribution to lower values \citep{Endsley2024}. \Xio\ is thus a key parameter to constrain in EoR galaxies.

 In this paper, we present spatially resolved measurements of \Xio\ in reionization-era massive galaxies from the REBELS program.
 With JWST/NIRSpec-IFU rest-UV to optical spectra of twelve UV-bright galaxies, we resolve the ionizing photon production efficiency during the EoR on $2-3$~kpc scales, and relate it to global and local physical properties and conditions.